Sephardic Jews in Romania

 Sephardic Jews have played an important historical role in Romania, although their numbers in the country have dwindled to a few hundred, with most living in the capital, Bucharest.
 Antisemitic pogroms and economic strife lead to mass emigration out of the country in the 20th century.

+The Sephardic community constituted a small but distinct minority within the broader, predominantly Ashkenazi Jewish population of Romania.
+During the interwar period, the Sephardic Jewish community in Romania reached its demographic peak, with between 12,000 and 15,000 members formally registered in congregations of the Spanish rite (Rit Spaniol) across major urban centers.
+However, political instability and rising institutional antisemitism throughout the 1930s triggered a steady wave of emigration, reducing the permanent Sephardic population.

+On the eve of World War II and the Holocaust, according to contemporary demographic estimates and historical reference records, there were approximately 7,000 Sephardic Jews living in the country in 1939, with the vast majority concentrated in the capital city of Bucharest, and smaller organized communities located in southern urban centers such as Craiova, Ploiești, and Constanța.

 History

 Origins

 Many Sephardic Jews began settling in Wallachia in the 16th century, then under Ottoman rule, although there is evidence they began settling in Romania as early as 1496 following the Spanish Inquisition and Alhambra Decree.
 They arrived through the Ottoman Empire, which was more welcoming towards Jewish immigration than other countries in Europe at the time.